 For many people, eliminating the above drinks might make them wonder what they can drink after wisdom teeth extraction.
 There are many options, such as milk, vegetable juice, or fruit juice.
 Uncarbonated sports drinks, like Gatorade or Powerade, not only hydrate, but provide nutrients you might be getting less of while you’re not eating a full diet.
 Another good source of nutrients is a room-temperature broth, especially a bone broth that includes the materials your body needs to rebuild the bone at the extraction sites.

 And, of course, don’t forget water: the best hydrator available.

 Choose Foods Wisely

 For the first 24 hours after your extraction, it is important to drink water.
 As far as foods go during this period, it is best to avoid eating hard foods that could become trapped in the extraction site.
 Cold foods like yogurt and applesauce provide needed nutrition while offering cooling relief to inflamed and swollen tissue.
 Patients may also choose to eat ice cream for added relief.
+But be aware that cold foods can sometimes trigger sensitivity, especially as your surgery sites are healing.
 For more savory choices, warm (not hot) soup is a good choice.

 Over the following few days, you can introduce semi-solid foods to your diet.
 Pancakes and scrambled eggs would make a better breakfast choice than cereal or chewy bacon.
 You may also consider cooking up some fish, boiling pasta, mashing potatoes, or preparing a bean burrito.
 Make sure that all foods have cool-down time before eating them.
 Eating foods rich in protein and vitamin C is also highly recommended, so try having some hummus for a snack, or drinking fruit smoothies without a straw.